AERIAL PHOTOGRAPHS:-

 Airchive.com: the webseum of commercial

-aviation (includes 'Timetables and route maps: the history of over 30 airlines told through
+aviation (select 'Timetables and route maps: the history of over 30 airlines told through

 their schedules and maps' - mostly relating to the USA - Chris Sloan)